UP Global One pig yard

 Forged by the Adlake Co.

-Superb stamp marks and two-tone gold patina.
+Superb stamp marks and bright gold patina.

 History - continued from above